KaiAragaki/kai/content/blog/_index.md

   author: Kai
   description: "When it comes to writing code, my main main goals are to make it:

-  - accurate
+  - Accurate

-  - reproducible
+  - Reproducible

-  - readable
+  - Readable

-  - pretty
+  - Pretty

   Posts on here will hopefully help you do the same, and help me remember what I did."